UNDERSTANDING REPORT BUILDER

-The platform was architected to work with large data and the Report Builder caters for the situation when the Predefined Reports do not answer the question you need to get an answer to.
+The platform was architected to work with large data, and Report Builder caters to the instances when the Predefined Reports do not provide the detail required to answer your specific question.

-You can simple define: Date Range / Currency / Fields you want to pull / and the Scope of data My Spend (Users) / Company Spend (Admin) / Organisation Spend (Admin + Company reporting)
+You can define: Date Range / Currency / Fields you want to pull / Scope of data / My Spend (Users) / Company Spend (Admin) / Organization Spend (Admin + Company reporting)

 The report builder screen largely looks like the Predefined Reports, however the cube charts have been replaced with a conditional filter editor explored in more detail below.
 Along the top of the screen, the bar indicates the current selected data source, and the data represented in below.
-The data table scrolls horizontally, so you can scroll across to the right to see all of the fields chosen as well as vertically.
+The data table scrolls horizontally and vertically so that you can see results for all of the chosen fields.
 For large data sets, the platform will render enough rows to fill the screen, and as you scroll down the page will continuously load more rows so you can see a full picture of your spend.
-This approach allows us to render large amounts of data quickly into your browser or application without having to wait for data to be formatted or rendered, and allows us to deliver an instant reporting experience.
+This approach allows us to render large amounts of data quickly into your browser, or application, without having to wait for data to be formatted or rendered – delivering an instant reporting experience.

 Conditional Filters – Building Your Filter